 Not by her.
 And not by Adama.

 Although I didn't have Fisk kill him.
-Today was not a good day for a Colonial commander to die.
+Today wasn't a good day for a Colonial commander to die.
 Not when all these copies of the whore I let touch me filled space.

 I know I'll have to kill him eventually.
 Just as he knows he'll have to send his Angel of Death to me.
 Poor Starbuck.
 Poor little Kara.
 A pawn between two parents.
 I can tell I'm the mother she always wanted.
 She could have been a razor, like Kendra, if Adama hadn't dulled her before I found her.